Chart Color Schemes

 Household Composition

-Ormond features high concentrations of group households, with a fairly typical median household size
+Ormond features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 66.3% of all households, including 34.0% couples with children, 21.7% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 33.7%, with lone person households at 29.2% and group households comprising 4.5%.
-The median household size is 2.5 people, which aligns with the Greater Melbourne average.
+Family households account for 66.3% of all households, including 34.0% couples with children, 21.7% couples without children, and 9.9% single parent families.
+Non-family households constitute the remaining 33.7%, with lone person households at 29.2% and group households comprising 4.5%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households